General meaning

 Endlessly discussing to postpone the moment of truly committing.

 In its shadow, this combination may encourage multiplying exchanges to avoid making a decision.
-One always pretexts a detail to review, a clause to reformulate, a new question to ask.
-Birds then fuel a mental agitation that prevents Ring from settling.
+One always pretexts a detail to review, a clause to reformulate, or a new question to ask.
+Birds then fuel a mental agitation that prevents the Ring from settling.
 The risk is losing opportunities, tiring interlocutors, or keeping a relationship in a gray area when a clear choice would be liberating.

 Calibration questions